Australian Multi-Site Utility Bill PDF to Excel

 The reason address strings fail as a join key across a multi-provider portfolio is that retailers store the same physical site differently.
 "Suite 4, 12 Smith Street" on the AGL bill becomes "12 Smith St, Suite 4" on Origin and "12 Smith Street Unit 4" on EnergyAustralia.
 A spreadsheet joined on address produces three rows where there should be one, and any cross-period comparison falls apart when the same site switches retailer mid-year.
 The per-site join key has to be something the retailer cannot change.

 For electricity, that key is the NMI.
-According to the AEMO MSATS National Metering Identifier procedure, an NMI is a ten-character identifier; a one-digit checksum may be appended to form an eleven-character NMI used to validate manual data entry.
+According to the AEMO MSATS National Metering Identifier procedure v7.3, an NMI is generally an all-numeric ten-character identifier and is the unique identifier for each connection point.
 It is tied to the connection point, not the retail account — a site that switches from AGL to Origin keeps the same NMI on every bill before and after the switch, which is exactly the property a portfolio's join key needs.
 It is unique per electricity supply point, printed on every electricity bill in Australia regardless of retailer, and not subject to reassignment the way a customer number or phone-style account ID might be.
 A property manager whose 12 sites move between retailers across a five-year horizon ends up with 12 stable NMIs, even as the retailer column on the spreadsheet churns.

 For gas, the parallel key is the MIRN — a per-site identifier issued by the gas distributor rather than the retailer, printed on every gas bill, stable across retailer switches in the same way the NMI is.
 Gas distribution in Australia is regional: Australian Gas Networks (AGN) covers parts of SA, VIC, the NT, and Queensland; Jemena Gas covers parts of NSW; AusNet Services and Multinet cover parts of VIC; ATCO Gas covers WA.
 The MIRN format is set by the distributor and is shorter than an NMI, but it functions identically as the join key.
 A portfolio with electricity NMIs and gas MIRNs maintains both as separate columns on the unified row, with a vendor-type column flagging which one the row applies to.